-Zone Delegates are invited to read and consider the WALGA State Council Agenda, which has been provided as an attachment with this Agenda and can be found via the link here.
+Zone Delegates were invited to read and consider the WALGA State Council Agenda, which was provided as an attachment with the Agenda and can be found via the link here.

 The Zone can provide comment or submit an alternative recommendation on any of the items, including the items for noting.
 The Zone comment will then be presented to the State Council for consideration at their meeting.